Skip to content

 Prepare repository server

 You need to prepare repository server where test against.
-It can not be empty, but omegat team project will be overwritten by integration test.
+It can not be empty, but an omegat team project will be overwritten by integration test.

 Simple integration test

-To run simple integration test to check update integrity in concurrent edits, you can run it simply
+To run a simple integration test to check update integrity in concurrent edits, you can run it simply

 ./gradlew testIntegration -Domegat.test.repo=<URL of repo>.